isay-sosa/spree_elasticsearch_index/README.md

 Active Job has built-in adapters for multiple queueing backends (Sidekiq, Resque, Delayed Job and others).
 To get an up-to-date list of the adapters see the API Documentation for [ActiveJob::QueueAdapters](http://api.rubyonrails.org/classes/ActiveJob/QueueAdapters.html).

-SpreeElasticsearchIndex uses `active_jobs_default` as queue.
+SpreeElasticsearchIndex uses `active_jobs_elasticsearch` as queue.
 So, if you are using Sidekiq, then you need to run it as `bundle exec sidekiq --queue active_jobs_elasticsearch --verbose`.

 Copyright (c) 2015 [name of extension creator], released under the New BSD License